Fenikz31/multi-agents/docs/roadmap.md

 ## Roadmap and Acceptance Contract

+**Architecture Update**: The CLI has been organized into a modular architecture with 30+ files organized by functionality.
+This improves maintainability, testability, and extensibility.
+See `docs/overview.md` for details.

 Standards
 - Concurrency: max 3 one-shot executions (global semaphore, FIFO).
 - Timeouts: 120s per send; 2–10s doctor/detection; 5s tmux actions.